paradigmn/ultrastar_pitch/README.md

 ### todo
 * change from averaged fft to block median classification
+* define labeling functions to sort out mislabeled data
+* use statistical distribution and markov chains to evaluate the prediction
 * improve exception handling
 * change from fft algorithm to wavelet transformation to get a better overall frequency resolution
 * implement GUI for easier access